mykimy/MSI-GF63-9RCX_OpenCore-Hackintosh/README.md

 configuration#intel-coffee-lake-comet-lake-14-nm
 - ScanPolicy.
 Initially you want 0 here, but once you are up and running check Scanpolicy Docs for why you should change
-- We set Generic -> ROM to either an Apple ROM (dumped from a real Mac), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use 11223300 0000.
-After install follow the Fixing iServices page on how to find your real MAC Address)
-Reminder that you want either an invalid serial or valid serial numbers but those not in use, you want to get a message back like: "Invalid Serial" or "Purchase Date not Validated"
-Apple Check Coverage page

 A VOIR
 - NVMeFix: https://github.com/acidanthera/NVMeFix